-13.9.2 Raw Statistics
+14.9.2 Raw Statistics

 The domains described above have been used to distinguish the differing horizons and spatial relationships, based principally on the lithological logging and geological interpretation supported by Li grade.
-Figure 13-10 shows the key histograms for the upper and lower clay domains combined across fault blocks.
+Figure 14-10 shows the key histograms for the upper and lower clay domains combined across fault blocks.

-Figure 13-10: Combined Histograms for Upper and Lower Clay Units as well as the Upper Clay high grade and low grade subdivisions
+Figure 14-10: Combined Histograms for Upper and Lower Clay Units as well as the Upper Clay high grade and low grade subdivisions

-Figure 13-10 shows a positive skew in both the Upper Clay and Upper Clay Low Grade domains.
+Figure 14-10 shows a positive skew in both the Upper Clay and Upper Clay Low Grade domains.
 This distribution is likely to be related to the gradual transition in grade over the entire strike length of the deposit, resulting in a mixture of high and low grade samples rather than a specific grade population.
 SRK also notes that the maximum value of 10,000 ppm Li that can be returned by the laboratory and method employed terminates the distribution curve of the Lower Clay Unit unnaturally.
 This suggests that all samples currently in the database with a value of 10,000 ppm would have higher grades if they were submitted for assay using a different method with a higher detection limit.
 There are a total of twenty samples in the raw sample database that have been returned with the upper analytical detection limit of 10,000 ppm Li.
 All of these samples fall within the high grade core of the Lower Clay Unit in Block 4.

-13.9.3 Data Compositing
+14.9.3 Data Compositing

 Due to the relatively flat lying nature of the mineralisation and the large lateral extent compared with the vertical extent of each domain, a decision was made to undertake a 2-D grade estimate.
 Vertical grade variation is noted in places, but it has not been identified with sufficient continuity between drillholes to have been modelled as further subdomains or to have been reflected in the estimation process.
-The samples in each drillhole have therefore been composited to create one sample in each of the clay units.
-The statistics of the composited point data by KZONE are presented in Table 13-2.
+The samples in each drillhole have therefore been composited to create one sample per unit as described below.